Things to do in Brest, Belarus: A travel guide to the Hero City

 So, my recommended Brest tours are:

 Brest City and Fortress Guided Tour.
-As the tour’s title says, this is a city tour, where you’ll visit local attractions and landmarks and -of course- the world-famous Brest Fortress.
-Its duration is 3 hours and starts conveniently at noun.
+As the tour’s title suggests, this is a city tour, where you’ll visit local attractions and landmarks, and, of course, the world-famous Brest Fortress.
+Its duration is 3 hours and starts conveniently at noon.
 See more info about the city tour here.

 Private Tour from Minsk: Mir Castle, Nesvizh Palace, and Brest Fortress.
 If you don’t want to spend a night in Brest, you can also book a day trip from Minsk (and you’ll return there at night).
 In this private tour, you will visit three legendary locations in the Brest area: the Mir Castle, the Nesvizh Palace, and, of course, the Hero Fortress.
 Check the details of this private tour here.